Brett Kavanaugh just took a MAJOR step toward the Supreme Court

 And to be clear, "this point" is not the end point.
 Voting for an end to the endless debate that defines the Senate is not the same thing as voting for Kavanaugh's final confirmation.

-But, make no mistake: The cloture vote was seen as an absolutely key test of Kavanaugh's strength among the four undecided Senators -- Republicans Susan Collins of Maine, Jeff Flake of Arizona and Lisa Murkowski as well as Democrat Joe Manchin of West Virginia -- who had (and have) the ability to make or break the nomination.
+But, make no mistake: The cloture vote was seen as an absolutely key test of Kavanaugh's strength among the four undecided Senators -- Republicans Susan Collins of Maine, Jeff Flake of Arizona and Lisa Murkowski of Alaska, as well as Democrat Joe Manchin of West Virginia -- who had (and have) the ability to make or break the nomination.

 In the end, three of those four undecideds -- Collins, Flake and Manchin -- voted to end debate.
 Murkowski opposed it.